Mental Preparation for Exams

 Exam season is upon us and many young people are facing the pressure of tests.
-Here are some strategies for calming nerves before an exam and ways to help with the feelings of anxiety surrounding test stress.
+Here are some strategies for mental preparation before an exam and ways to help with the feelings of anxiety surrounding test stress.

 Remind yourself that you are prepared.
 Revision and hard work during lessons will have given you the information that you need to know- it is now just about staying calm and applying it.